ManjuLanjewar/vsd-hdp/README.md

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/6c6bacc8-8a82-4e25-8808-bd743c2fd94f)

 Here, to verify the synthesis netlist file and testbench file is given as  input to simulator tool iverilog to get vcd output.
 Load the waveform in gtkwave tool to observe stimulus.
 This stimulus should be same as output observed during RTL simulation.
-Netlist is true representation of my design that means the design was written as behavioral verilog code, my netlist is verilog code in terms of standard cells but betwwen my design and my synthesize netlist, my design is form of RTL code and design in form of netlist, primary input and outputs have not changed, should remains same.
+Netlist is true representation of design that means the design was written as behavioral verilog code, netlist is verilog code in terms of standard cells but between design and synthesize netlist, design is form of RTL code and design in form of netlist, primary input and outputs have not changed, should remains same.
 Use same testbench as RTL testbench.
 No need of new TB.
+(This means that the netlist and the RTL are simply two representations of the design.
+The netlist representing rhe design in terms of standard cells and the RTL in terms of behavior.)